rintoj/ts-tools/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-A set of tools to help development using TypeScript
+**tsds-tools** is a collection of TypeScript tools designed to enhance the development process.

-## Install
+## Installation

 ### Yarn